Subrecipient Monitoring Guidance

 - Meet with PI regularly to review subrecipient progress

-- Ensure invoices/financial reports are timely, accurate, and contain the appropriate certification
+- Ensure invoices/financial reports are timely, compliant with the terms of the subaward agreement, accurate, and contain the appropriate certification

 Obtain PI or PI designee* written confirmation/signature approving all payments

 - For any questionable expense(s), request additional backup from the subrecipient specific to the charge(s) prior to payment

 - As issues arise report them to your School Subrecipient Monitoring Committee representative(s)

 Follow all steps indicated in the previous lower risk section as well as the following: